 Yet despite their many similarities, these apparatuses are clearly different from each other, firstly concerning the moment in the process where the normative constraint acts most strongly: while in both cases the medico-legal criteria are examined before the suicide is carried out, the relatively blurred view on whether these criteria in Switzerland are, in fact, binding leads to the need for a medico-legal validation at the end of the process, justified on the grounds that an assisted suicide is considered a “violent death”; unlike in Belgium, this qualification requires anticipated normative processes regarding the support, and it involves the intervention of actors, who are not called upon in the case of Belgium (where controls are only made a posteriori by a committee of experts), such as police officers and coroners.

 Next, these apparatuses differ from each other in the extent to which the medical professions are involved.
 In Belgium, the physician acts as a funeral director in euthanasia, as seen by the central importance of the one-to-one exchange between the physician and patient, and how the physician is involved in carrying out the final death-inducing gesture.
-In Switzerland, physicians play a key role before the fact by certifying the patient’s mental competence and prescribing the lethal substance, but they are not directly involved in the fatal gesture.
+In Switzerland, physicians play a role before the fact by certifying the patient’s mental competence and prescribing the lethal substance, but they are not directly involved in the fatal gesture.
 The doctor-patient relationship is replaced by one between a support volunteer and a person wishing to end her life.
 The physician then intervenes after the fact, as part of the medico-legal investigative procedure.

 These two relational configurations condition the arrangement of several registers of normativity.
 In Annabell’s case in Belgium, the central role played by the medical profession in carrying out her request for assistance in dying likely explains that a clash between normative stances arises, much more clearly than in Germaine’s case in Switzerland.
 This clash is first observed between the physician, nurses, and psychologist, and then between the nurses and the person requesting euthanasia.
 The primacy of the relationship between Annabell and her doctor, and the relative exclusion of nurses who, in this particular situation, only take part at the very end of the process, point to a clash of normative stances in how “care” is defined and what relational timeframe is involved.
-In keeping with their professional ethos, the nurses express the need to locate the suicidal gesture in the context of ?a relationship that develops over time.
+In keeping with their professional ethos, the nurses express the need to locate the suicidal gesture in the context of a relationship that develops over time.
 Challenged by the need for adjustments, these different norms clash in the way they conceive of relational engagement: thus, the patient’s decision comes, variously, up against the physician’s particular ethics of engagement, the psychologist’s ethics of professional support, and the nurses’ ethics of relation.